Deutsch: Schrumpfung / Español: encogimiento / Português: encolhimento / Français: rétrécissement / Italiano: restringimento

 • Luxury Textiles: High-end fabrics like silk or cashmere require careful handling to prevent shrinkage.

-• Industrial Use: Workwear and uniforms often undergo pre-shrinking processes to ensure durability.
+• Industrial Use: Workwear and uniforms often undergo pre-shrinking processes to ensure Durability.

 Well-Known Examples